patrickmmartin/pith-writings/et_tu_delphi/article.md

 ### Run Time Type information at all times

-If your variables are all strongly typed, this enables introspection without needing to resort to home-brew persistence / reflection methods.
+One could always identify the type of an object at runtime and it was built into the language - with a little more effort one could browse all the types in the programs' type system.
+This will come in useful for building up complex objects, as we will see.

 ### Straightforward dependency management

 The language has files called `units` - basically modules, which supported `interface` and `implementation` sections for exported symbols and internal only code.
 Circular dependencies were a _compile time error_, this strongly encouraged a way of organising one's code in such a way that one only had to really inspect the implementation section of a unit, and then choose whether to make it a dependency in the interface or not.
 Rinse and repeat for the rest of the program.
+In addition, the order of initialisation and finalisation of the units was straightforward and robust. _Even if spelled incorrectly._

-### Extensible RTL and Viual class libraries with designs showing off strengths of the language features
+### Extensible RTL and Visual class libraries exploiting the strengths of the language

-Object pascal supports class properties (write, read, read/write) as a first class feature.
+Object pascal supports class properties (read/write, write-only, read-only) as a first class feature.
 Objects on the stack are simply not allowed - I suspect eliminating this capability frees Delphi from having to deal with a large class of issues.
 Coupled with the ability to use the RTTI, these work together to support configurability of classes from properties.

 * although, there were some funky compiler features that allowed for late-bound function calls, mainly to support scripting OLE objects.

 ### Source based Component Model

-This was the time of the rise of the Component based model - people could pay (remember paying for software?) a nugatory amount for a component that would emulate Excel and embed it into their software.
+It's worth bearing in mind that the time when Delphi was conceived was the era of the rise of the Component based software model.
+For example - people could pay (remember paying for software?) a nugatory amount for a component that would emulate Excel and embed it into their software.

 https://en.wikipedia.org/wiki/Component-based_software_engineering

+In the very first release of Delphi was a thorough guide to writing components, proselytising for the style of authoring components.
+This was really high quality work and - true story - we kept a copy one of the Delphi 1 guide chapters that didn't survive to later releases around to consult, as it remained relevant.

-Delphi was inherently very dynamic for its time
+Contention: Delphi was inherently very dynamic for its time
 ---------------------------

-This is my central thesis:
+This is my central thesis.

 In 1999, I could fire up the IDE, load a form connected to, say a database and see and navigate records fetched from the database live in the designer.
 The development environment was quick and effective to work in, and I had access to the source for debugging and simply reading the code.